 The survey data can be imported into CAD drawings.
 Read more…

 The survey data can be downloaded in a variety of GIS formats.
 Read more…

-Under the Reports-> Excel Reports menu you will find the following pre-defined reports.
+In the Reports dialog you will find the following pre-defined Excel reports.

 - Report (with/without photos): A basic report listing all the trees surveyed.

-- Recommendations (with/without photos): A prioritised list of the recommendations made as part of the survey.
-The recommendations are listed in order of urgency/priority – those with timescale=NoAction will appear at the end.
+- Recommendations (with/without photos): A prioritised list of the recommendations made as part of the survey – ordered by urgency/priority.
+Those marked as ‘completed’ or with timescale=NoAction will appear at the end of the list.

 For the reports with photos, the most recent photo for each tree is included (i.e. highest Pnnn number).
 You can select which photo to use for a tree by setting the required photo’s Category to ‘Report’.
 If there are several photos with a Category of ‘Report’, then the most recent of these is included.